Aylsham High School: Mentoring

-Friendly Faces is a peer support group run by year 10 and 11 pupils.
-Day to day they offer drop in sessions for other pupils to discuss problems and patrol the playground wearing orange hi-vis jackets.
-In addition to this the team visit local primary schools in the summer term to prepare year 6 pupils for high school, run training and selection days for new friendly faces and promote anti-bullying throughout the school.
-In 2012 they hosted an Anti-Bullying conference for the Norfolk Region on behalf of the Diana award Anti-Bullying Ambassadors Programme with Alex Holmes.
-In 2013 they were invited to London to Facebook HQ for a showcase of best practice in school of antibullying work.
+Friendly Faces is a peer support group led by Year 10 and 11 students, providing assistance to younger pupils through drop-in sessions and playground patrols while wearing identifiable orange high-visibility jackets.
+The group also engages in outreach activities, including visits to local primary schools during the summer term to help Year 6 students transition to high school.
+Additionally, they organize training and selection sessions for new members and actively promote anti-bullying initiatives within the school.
+In 2012, Friendly Faces hosted an Anti-Bullying Conference for the Norfolk Region in collaboration with the Diana Award Anti-Bullying Ambassadors Programme, featuring Alex Holmes.
+In 2013, they were invited to Facebook's headquarters in London to showcase best practices in school-based anti-bullying efforts.

 The project, first introduced in 2001, has 20 senior Friendly Faces in year 11 who support a team of 40 year 10 friendly faces at the school.
 Originally the programme aimed to support pupils who felt they were victims of bullying.
 The project was later broadened to support any and all issues pupils may face.